Iowa State vs. Clemson Cheez-It Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Iowa State Stats and Trends

-- Iowa State is 5-6 against the spread and 7-5 overall in games when it scores more than 15 points.
+- Iowa State is 5-6 against the spread and 7-5 overall this season when the team puts up more than 15 points.

-- Iowa State is 5-6 against the spread and 7-5 overall when the team picks up more than 309.3 yards.
+- When Iowa State piles up over 309.3 yards, the team is 5-6 against the spread and 7-5 overall.

-- The Cyclones have turned the ball over 13 times this season, five fewer than the Tigers have forced (18).
+- This year, the Cyclones have 13 turnovers, five fewer than the Tigers have takeaways (18).

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.